iAmAndrewCarroll/Ops301/labs/lab14.md

 1. Add your name & date at the top of the Google Doc.
 1. Share your Google Doc so that "Anyone with the link can view".
 1. Paste the link to your Google Doc in the discussion field below and share an observation from your experience in this lab.

+# New Steps
+File and Share > Shares > Tasks > New Share > SMB Share - Quick > Custom File Path > Share Name > Allow Caching > In Permissions Ensure the proper users are selected >